samHopkins1991/ML_NRL_tipper/readME.md

 Run:
 > Python3 Main.py

-SLP is the perceptron class
+SLP.py is the perceptron class

 It take the inputs: